HISPlayer/UnityWindows-SDK/README.md

 > **Upload and Host your videos with HISPlayer**
 >
 > Need to convert your videos into HLS and DASH streams for multi-platform delivery at scale?
-HISPlayer includes now the option to upload and host your videos that can be played by HISPlayer SDK. **[Start your FREE trial here!](https://dashboard.hisplayer.com/signup)**
+HISPlayer includes now the option to upload and host your videos that can be played by HISPlayer SDK. **[Start your FREE TRIAL here!](https://dashboard.hisplayer.com/signup)**
 >
 >Moreover, there is a version of HISPlayer SDK that allows you to upload your videos directly from the **Unity Editor**, **[contact our team to get more info about it](https://hisplayer.com/contact-unity3d-video-upload-hosting/).**
 >